-- On the basis of fish types, the market is categorized into inland fishes, marine fishes, shrimp and scampi.
+- On the basis of fish type, the market is categorized into inland fishes, marine fishes, shrimp and scampi.
 Amongst these, inland fishes are the most popular fish type.
 Inland aquaculture is a major fish production system in the country owing to various initiatives by the Government.

-- Based on product types, the market has been segregated into fresh, frozen, canned and others.
+- Based on product type, the market has been segregated into fresh, frozen, canned and others.
 Amongst these, fresh fish currently represents the largest segment owing to their easy availability in wet markets.

 - The fish market in India has been segmented on the basis of distribution channel which include retail and institutional sales.

-- On the basis of sector, the market has been segregated into unorganized and organized sectors.
-The unorganized sector currently dominates the fish sales in India, holding the dominant share.
+- On the basis of sector, the market has been segregated into unorganised and organised sectors.

 - State-wise, the market is divided into West Bengal, Andhra Pradesh, Karnataka, Kerala, Gujarat, Tamil Nadu and Maharashtra.
 Currently, West Bengal accounts for the majority of the fish production in India, accounting for the largest market share.